dgukan35/ceng111/README.md

 # ceng111-python-
 homework
-This code is an assignment we wrote using python.
+This code is an programming assignment we wrote using python.
 Assignment description is in pdf file.